KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 1. **App icon**
 1. **App name**
 1. **Action string**
-1. **Dismiss icon:** Closes a single notification.
+1. **Dismiss icon:** Closes a single dialog.
 Always use the upper-right close icon instead of an action in the footer.
 1. **Webview**: Displays all third-party app content and buttons (standard Teams buttons recommended).

 ### Sizing